Bob Woodruff (American football): Athletic director

 During his time as the Gators football coach, Woodruff also worked as Florida's athletic director.
 From 1963 to 1985, Woodruff served as the athletic director at his alma mater, the University of Tennessee.
 As Tennessee athletic director, Woodruff oversaw the rise of the Volunteers' athletic program as a nationally recognized power and was responsible for the renovation, expansion and construction of the university's state-of-the-art athletic facilities.
 Between 1963 and 1985, the Volunteers won national championships in cross country, swimming and diving, and track and field, and participated in fifteen football bowl games, eight NCAA men's basketball tournaments and four NIT basketball tournaments.
 Woodruff also served on the U.S. Olympic Committee for the 1972 Olympic Games in Munich, Germany.
 When he retired in 1985, he was succeeded as Tennessee athletic director by another former Gators football coach and his former Gators quarterback, Doug Dickey.

 Death

 Woodruff died in Knoxville on November 1, 2001; he was 85 years old.
-He was survived by his second wife, Gertrude "Trudy" Handley Woodruff, three sons, a daughter, a stepson, and four grandchildren.
+He was survived by his second wife, Gertrude "Trudy" Handly Woodruff, three sons, a daughter, a stepson, and four grandchildren.
 His first wife, Margaret Artley Woodruff, died in 1977.